Hamilton Night Guards & TMJ Treatment

 TMJ stands for temporomandibular joint disorder and unfortunately, it’s a permanent disorder that adults suffer from.
-But luckily, thanks to modern dentistry, there are ways to improve TMJ disorders like jaw discomfort and the wear and tear of teeth with custom-made night guards.
+But luckily, thanks to advances in dentistry, there are ways to improve TMJ disorders like jaw discomfort and the wear and tear of teeth with custom-made night guards.

 What Are Night Guards & How Will They Help?